Local MAP Sampling for Diffusion Models: Local MAP Sampling

 \subsection{Local MAP and global MAP}

-\vheader \textbf{Global MAP.} In Bayesian inference, the maximum a posteriori (MAP) estimate is defined as the single configuration that maximizes the posterior probability,
+\textbf{Global MAP.} In Bayesian inference, the maximum a posteriori (MAP) estimate is defined as the single configuration that maximizes the posterior probability,

 We refer to this as the \textit{global MAP}, since it directly targets the mode of the full posterior distribution after conditioning on the observation $y$.
-Unlike posterior sampling methods (e.g., DPS or DAPS), which produce diverse draws from $p(x_0 \mid y)$, global MAP produces a single point estimate.
+Unlike posterior sampling methods (e.g., DPS or DAPS), which produce diverse draws from $p(x_0 \mid y)$, global MAP yields a point estimate corresponding to (one of) the maximizers of the posterior.
 This estimate prioritizes fidelity and certainty over diversity, offering a principled way to recover a solution that best aligns with both the diffusion prior and the measurement model.

 \textbf{Local MAP.} Directly solving for $x_0^{\text{MAP}}$ in high-dimensional, non-convex posteriors can be computationally intractable.
 Instead, we consider a sequence of \textit{local MAP} problems, which implemented by DDIM-like iteration from time $t=T$ to $t=0$ with the initial condition $x_T \sim p(x_T \mid y)$: